 The program will be carried out in partnership with the University of Calgary and the University for Peace in Costa Rica with the technical support of Universities Canada.
 The QES program engages a dynamic community of young global leaders across the World to create lasting impact both at home and abroad through cross-cultural exchanges encompassing international education, discovery and inquiry, and professional experiences.

 * The Canadian Queen Elizabeth II Diamond Jubilee Scholarship (QES) is managed through a unique partnership of Universities Canada, the Rideau Hall Foundation (RHF), Community Foundations of Canada (CFC) and Canadian universities.
 This program is made possible with financial support from the Government of Canada, provincial governments and the private sector.

 Applications will open as placements become available.
 Please keep an eye on this page.

 Suitability letter, CV and two references required - see the Eligibility section below.

-Position 1 - Research Intern - Department of Environment and Peace (University of Peace).
+Position 1 - Campus Master Plan Development Intern - Operations Department (University of Peace).